SiddharthRajpal/HealthVision/README.md

 | dense (Dense)                 | (None, 128)              | 11075712    |

 As you can see this is a simple Neural Network with 8 layers.
+Each Layer has a specific job in order to get the desired output, they are :-

+- Convolutional layer (conv2d): This layer takes an input image and applies a set of 32 filters to produce 32 output feature maps.
+Each filter extracts a particular feature from the image.
+The output of this layer has a shape of (None, 222, 222, 32).

+- Max pooling layer (max_pooling2d): This layer reduces the dimensionality of the output of the previous layer by taking the maximum value in each 2x2 region.
+The output of this layer has a shape of (None, 111, 111, 32).

+- Convolutional layer (conv2d_1): This layer applies a set of 64 filters to the output of the previous layer to produce 64 output feature maps.
+The output of this layer has a shape of (None, 109, 109, 64).

+- Max pooling layer (max_pooling2d_1): This layer reduces the dimensionality of the output of the previous layer by taking the maximum value in each 2x2 region.
+The output of this layer has a shape of (None, 54, 54, 64).

+- Convolutional layer (conv2d_2): This layer applies a set of 128 filters to the output of the previous layer to produce 128 output feature maps.
+The output of this layer has a shape of (None, 52, 52, 128).

+- Max pooling layer (max_pooling2d_2): This layer reduces the dimensionality of the output of the previous layer by taking the maximum value in each 2x2 region.
+The output of this layer has a shape of (None, 26, 26, 128).

+ Flatten layer (flatten): This layer flattens the output of the previous layer into a 1D vector.
+The output of this layer has a shape of (None, 86528).

+- Fully connected layer (dense): This layer takes the flattened vector from the previous layer and applies 128 neurons to it, producing a 128-dimensional output.
+The output of this layer has a shape of (None, 128).

 ## Examples